Managing Apache Kafka® topics

 Note

-While running, Managed Service for Apache Kafka® is able to create service topics.
+While running, Managed Service for Apache Kafka® can create service topics.
 You cannot write user data to such topics.

 Updating topic settings